-What the real meaning of this is will be seen in the following precis of the religious faiths of the world, in which the number of those likely to be saved is computed by applying the orthodox evangelical test of "believing in Jesus" :--
+What the real meaning of this is will be seen in the following precis of the religious faiths of the world, in which the number of those likely to be saved is computed by applying the orthodox evangelical test of "believing in Jesus:"-

-Let us take the population of the globe, at say 1,274,000,000

-Now, according to popular

-theological belief, we must

-exclude all outside the pale

-of the Christian Church,

-as follows: Pagan Idolaters, 798,000,000

-Mahometans,120,000,000

-Jews, 8,000,000 921,000,000

-Leaving the number of Pro- fessing Christians, of one

-• 858,000,000

-Observe, however, that the ,,

-Idolaters amount to at least

-three times this number.

-But to be orthodox in our

-estimate, we must still fur-

-ther reduce the number of

-those likely to be saved, by

-the Roman Catholics, 182, 500,000

-and also the 259,124,000

-This leaves us, the Protestant

-•••••••••• 98,876,000

-the united members of

-which are not much more

-than one-third of the whole

-Christian Church I

-Shall we stop here and take

-our 96,000,000 Protestants

-as the number of those for

-whom "salvation" is pos-

-sible?
-No, says our inex-

-orable theology, you must

-deduct from these at least

-the Unitarians,

-Mormons,

-Swedenborgians, 12,000

-some would even include Universalists,656,000 951,000

-thus reducing our estimate -

-to 92,925,000

-And, were it possible to obtain the precise number, it is more than likely that our total would dwindle down from millions to as many thousands, more especially as these figures reprosent professing Christians only, and not by any means those who are regarded as really the followers of Christ by the Evangelical section of Christendom.
+Let us take the population of the globe, at say Now, according to popular theological belief, we must exclude all outside the pale of the Christian Church, as follows : 1,274,000,000 Pagan Idolaters, 793,000,000 Mahometans,120,000,000 Jews, 921,000,000 Leaving the number of Professing Christians, of one kind or other, at Observe, however, that the Idolaters amount to at least three times this number.
+But to be ortho- dox in our estimate, we must still further reduce the number of those 353,000,000 likely to be saved, by the Roman Catholics, 182,500,000 Greek Church, 76,624,000 259,124,000 • Unitarians, 93,876,000 thus reducing our esti- Universalists, 951,000 92,925,000 And, were it possible to obtain the precise number, it is more than likely that our total would dwindle down from millions to as many thousands, more especially as these figures represent professing Christians only, and not by any means those who are regarded as really the followers of Christ by the Evangelical section of Christendom.

 These facts need no comment.
 It is against such horrible dogmas as these that Spiritualism protests.
-Spiritualism will continue antagonistic to modern Christianity so long as the
+Spiritualism will continue antagonistic to modern Christianity so long as the Church persists in resting her raison d'etre upon such foundations.

-&#x27;\ These statistics are taken from Chambers's Enclyclopædia, article "Religions."

-Church persists in resting her raison d' etre upon such foundations.
 Spiritualism is fighting for God and man alike.
 It is teaching men nobler and truer views of life and being, and that there is nothing to fear beyond the tomb, that even the punishments of an all-wise God, through His inexorable laws, are proofs of His greatest mercy, and that the worst calamity would be NOT TO fall into His hands.